Homoki-Ugyvedi-Iroda/pubweb/_i18n/en/_posts/2022-12-08-Lawyers-and-their-robotic-assistants.md

 **5th Webinar on the Use of Artificial Intelligence in the Justice Field: Chatbots and Tools Facilitating Access to Information**

-Tuesday morning, from 9:30 to 17:00, the European Commission will keep its next, this time fifth webinar on the use of AI in the justice field.
+December 13th (Tuesday) morning, from 9:30 to 17:00, the European Commission will keep its next, this time fifth webinar on the use of AI in the justice field.
 This time the focus will be on chatbots.

 I am honored to make a presentation on how lawyers of the European Union may make use of conversational agents.